wp-plugins/csv-2-post/readme.txt

 Tested up to: 2.8.2
 Stable tag: trunk

-Inject any CSV file data into the WordPress database as new Posts!
+Import any CSV file data and inject it into the WordPress database to make thousands of new Posts!

 == Description ==

 Use CSV 2 POST to import a csv data file and inject up to 1 million posts in WordPress!
 It is free to use and has some cool features that other similiar plugins don't with many more cool new ideas coming soon.
 Developed by Ryan Bayne from WebTechGlobal, a University graduate in 2009.    === Please back up your CSV files on your server before making any upgrades or they will be overwritten ===

 == Installation ==